 In Italy, the startup GreenRail is turning end-of-life tires into railway sleepers in order to tackle waste and pollution

 Greenrail, a Milan-based company, has found a way to use a blend of rubber collected from ELTs (End of Life Tires) and plastic from urban waste to make railway sleepers.
+Playing with your friends ought to be the best source for laughs and fun. get together with friends to look at each other’s family photos from past Christmases.
+Drop anonymous notes on your teachers’ desks thanking them for sharing their gift of teaching with you.
+You may want to include a message about the greatest gift of all, Jesus! how to take a fake id picture can be an easy task given the instructions be read by almost every fake ID website online.
 The company makes it possible to upcycle non-recyclable and highly polluting waste (tires) while remaining highly competitive.
 Their eco-sustainable sleepers are suitable for any type of line: subway, local trains or high speed.
 Thanks to their solution, 35 tonnes of waste get recycled for each kilometre of « greenrail ».
 The company has designed two other smart products, Greenrail Solar and Greenrail LinkBox: the first incorporates photovoltaic panels in the sleepers for solar energy harvesting; the second will be able to diagnose and transmit line security data.
 Read more on Yicai Global, Ventures Africa, Hindu Business Line, Il Sole (in Italian), L’Economiste du Maroc (in French) and Valor Economico (in Portuguese).

 Op-ed by Monica Araya, Vice President of Costa Rica’s Electric Mobility Association & Founder of the grassroots association Costa Rica Limpia